silviaegt/literature-translation/README.md

 # literature-translation
-Map of literary translations COLMEX.
+Map of literary translations of Mexican Literature in the Encyclopedia of Mexican Literature.
+A collaborative project of COLMEX-ELEM